 Design - Look, Feel, Features and Camera

 Much the same as fare like the Google Pixel 3a (review here) and Oppo Reno Z, the Galaxy A70 isn't shying away from its inspirations.
 When it comes to looks, it’s a device that hits a lot of the same notes as the flagship Galaxy S10 and Galaxy S10+ but costs about half as much.
 History isn't repeating itself here - but it does rhyme.
-You get three colors to choose from: blue, black and coral.
+You get two colors to choose from: black and white.